 Your caseworker will need to verify the hours of the employment by having you provide a letter of employment or other appropriate documentation (i.e. cheque stub), and may also require receipts for your child care and/or transportation costs.

 What if I am working in a job that is considered supported employment?

 Supported employment is part of a vocational or employment plan supported by staff of the Department and/or community partners, and which pays at least the provincial minimum wage per hour.
 People who are working in supported employment jobs might have disabilities that may limit their ability to ever be fully financially self-sufficient, but they are able to work in situations that are supportive and flexible.

 If you or your spouse are in receipt of income assistance and your caseworker defines your job as supported employment, you will receive the employment related special needs you need as part of your basic entitlement.
-You will keep the first $300 earned each month, plus 30% of the remaining monthly net wages, and your caseworker will deduct the remaining 70% of the net wages from your basic entitlement.
+You will keep the first $350 earned each month, plus you can keep some additional earnings if your wages are higher than $350.
+The earnings you keep is called a wage exemption.